LearnClash by the Numbers [2026]: ELO, SRS & Design

-ELO-matched LearnClash duels produce win rates between 45 and 55 percent.
-Random matching swings from 30 to 70.
-The gap is the system working.
+ELO-matched LearnClash duels trend toward a balanced win rate.
+Random matching does not.
+The difference is the system working.

 If you’ve wondered how ELO really places players, whether spaced repetition sticks, or why we use 37 questions per topic instead of 50, this is the source.
-Start a 3-minute duel on any topic to see the numbers in action.
+Start a 3-minute duel on any topic to see it in action.

 |---|---|